ArnaudBarre/tsl/rules.md

 non-nullable-type-assertion-style ✅
-prefer-destructuring ❌ (type requirement is only for the case `x[0]` which is highly stylistic) prefer-includes ✅ (without /baz/.test(a), requires regex parsing and can be achived wihtout type information)
+prefer-destructuring ❌ (type requirement is only for the case `x[0]` which is highly stylistic) prefer-includes ✅ (without /baz/.test(a), requires regex parsing and can be achived wihtout type information) prefer-nullish-coalescing ✅ (no crazy edge case for non-strict mode)